stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 # Backup TLS secured Etcd using Stash

-Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd databases.
-This guide will show you how you can backup & restore a TLS secured Etcd database using Stash.
+Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd database.
+This guide will show you how you can backup & restore a TLS secured Etcd cluster using Stash.

 ## Before You Begin